-A grandmother (Edith Evans) seeks a governess for her sixteen-year-old granddaughter, Laurel (Hayley Mills), who manages to drive away every one so far by exposing their past, with a record of three in one week.
+A grandmother (Dame Edith Evans) seeks a governess for her sixteen-year-old granddaughter, Laurel (Hayley Mills), who manages to drive away everyone so far by exposing her past, with a record of three in one week.
 When an applicant with a mysterious past manages to get the job, Laurel vows to expose her.
-Meanwhile, Laurel's married-divorced-married pregnant mother Olivia (Elizabeth Sellars) tries to get her back.Written by
+Meanwhile, Laurel's mother Olivia (Elizabeth Sellars) tries to get her back.Written by

 Excuse me.
 Would Mrs. St. Maugham live here?